KMariusz/java-design-patterns/README.md

 ## 📚 Pattern Descriptions

 ### 🧠 Behavioral Patterns
+- **Chain of Responsibility**: Passes the request along a chain of handlers, where each handler can either process the request or pass it to the next handler in the chain.
 - **Command**: Encapsulates a request as an object, allowing for parameterization of clients with different requests, queuing of requests, and logging of the requests.
 - **Observer**: Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 - **State**: Allows an object to alter its behavior when its internal state changes, appearing to change its class.